cwchentw/lightweight-cms/content/reference/concept.md

 ### Breadcrumbs

-Breadcrumbs works as navigation schemes for visitors from current page (either a section or a post) to its home page.
+Breadcrumbs work as navigation schemes for site visitors from current pages (either sections or posts) to home pages.
 Although they are optional and purely functional.
-Such web widgets benefit SEO as well.
+Those web widgets benefit SEO as well.

-In mdcms, breadcrumbs of a page is an array of links from a home page to current page.
+In mdcms, a breadcrumb of a page is an array of links from a home page to current page.

 ### Pagination